paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 2. Classes you cannot reset for reuse.
 IEnumerable is one of those, so no caching coroutines.
 3. Classes with larger data sets where you instantiate a lot at once, but in very infrequent batches.
 They need judgement calls.
 A `Dictionary` or `Map` with 100 entries each with a payload of 100 bytes and an average key length of 5 take about 64k.
 Not much in the modern scheme of things.
 Here cache the payloads, not the `Dictionary`.

-Look at `new`.
-It appears the same for classes and structs, but the latter uses the stack and does not allocate memory.
+The keyword `new` appears the same for classes and structs, but the latter uses the stack and does not allocate memory.

 The `Cache` class is static.
-We call classes that don't know about caching *Cache Agnostic*.
+We call classes without caching awareness *Cache Agnostic*.
 You can also use *Cache Aware* classes that are more convenient and readable.
 For the impatient here are full examples of each.

 #### Cache Agnostic Usage

-Agnostic usage is compact.
-It is a little harder to read because if the static `Cache<Agnostic>` references.
+Agnostic usage is compact but is a little harder to read because if the static `Cache<Agnostic>` references.

 ```c#
 // This would be in a static constructor.
 Only  run once